-Welcome to the latest edition of Earshot’s juried series, Jazz: The 2nd Century.
-Early in June, a brilliant panel of five artists and presenters convened in the Earshot Jazz offices to listen to the 32 entries for this year’s series, and engage in the difficult but rewarding task of selecting four ensembles and one alternate for this year’s concert series.
-The panelists were not told the artist’s names until the final selections were made.
-All of the submissions were great.
+Welcome to the 2015 edition of Earshot’s juried series, Jazz: The Second Century.
+Early in June, a listening-panel of four convened to review the 24 artist entries and engage in the difficult but rewarding task of selecting ensembles for this year’s concert series.
+Earshot Jazz thanks all the unique and enterprising musicians that submitted their work for consideration.

 This series – presenting Seattle artists, selected by a peer panel, performing original work, in a concert setting – is a continuation of the very first programming initiative of the Earshot Jazz organization, and embodies one of our core values.
 Earshot’s first concert series, New Jazz/New City, was mounted in the New City Theater, now the Richard Hugo House, on Capitol Hill in 1986.
 The series has continued each year since: as New Jazz/New City, the Earshot Spring Series, Voice and Vision, and now Jazz: The Second Century.